cybercongress/cybertensor-developer-docs/docs/glossary.md

 ### EdDSA Cryptographic Keypairs

-A cryptographic algorithm used to generate public and private key pairs for coldkeys and hotkeys in the Bittensor wallet.
+A cryptographic algorithm used to generate public and private key pairs for coldkeys and hotkeys in the Cybertensor wallet.

 ### Effective stake